tobyink/rust-tada/README.md

 Commands:
-  add        Add an item to the todo list find       Search for a task show       Show the full todo list important  Show the most important tasks urgent     Show the most urgent tasks quick      Show the smallest tasks help       Print this message or the help of the given subcommand(s)
+  add        Add an item to the todo list edit       Open your todo list in your editor find       Search for a task show       Show the full todo list important  Show the most important tasks urgent     Show the most urgent tasks quick      Show the smallest tasks archive    Move completed items from todo.txt to done.txt help       Print this message or the help of the given subcommand(s)

 Options: